Buprenorphine: 7 things you should know

 6. Response and effectiveness

 - The analgesic effect after IV administration usually occurs within 10-30 minutes; peak analgesic effects occur within 60 minutes.
-The analgesic effect of buprenorphine usually lasts for an average of six hours but duration may vary between individuals.
+The analgesic effect of buprenorphine usually lasts for an average of six hours but the duration may vary between individuals.